 Payal Shah is a research scientist at the Okinawa Institute of Science and Technology, Graduate University.
 Her research focuses on issues of environmental conservation and sustainability of natural resources.
-She uses economic theory to analyze social and environmental consequences of natural resource management policies, formulate optimal strategies to address environmental challenges such as climate change, and to evaluate preferences for environmental services.
+She uses economic theory and statistical methods, combined with tools from ecology and biogeography, to evaluate the impact of conservation policies and to develop optimal strategies for conservation efforts in the face of environmental and economic uncertainties.
 Payal received a Ph.D. in Agricultural and Applied Economics (2013) and a M.Sc. in Agricultural and Consumer Economics (2009) from the University of Illinois at Urbana-Champaign.
 She also has an MBA in Finance (2004) from Management Development Institute, India.
 Payal’s research has been published as journal articles in leading international journals including Environmental Research Letters, Resource and Energy Economics, Land Economics, American Journal of Agricultural Economics, Methods in Ecology and Evolution, Conservation Biology, Sustainability and PLOS One.

 Main research topics:

 1) Quantifying the impact of policy interventions for marine and terrestrial conservation using quasi-experimental methods

 2) Using portfolio optimziation to incorporate the role of climate uncertainty in the systematic conservation planning framework

 3) Valuation of ecosystem services using contingent valuation methods